polyaxon/polyaxon/docs/integrations/kaniko.md

 status: beta
 ---

+Polyaxon allows users to build container images using the Kaniko project.

 ### Overview

 Polyaxon supports multiple backend options to build container images used for running jobs or training experiments.